 Character Clues into the Story’s Problem

-Besides the storytelling fact that they have a tremendous actress in place with which to effectively carry the emotional argument, Marissa already comes primed with several key characteristics that fit in perfectly with the story’s structural argument.
-The meticulous detail with which she organizes her dental implements.
+Besides the storytelling fact that they have a tremendous actress with which to effectively carry the emotional argument, Marissa already comes primed with several key characteristics that fit in perfectly with the story’s structural argument.
+The meticulous detail with which she organizes her dental tools.
 The clean lines on her gray skirt.
 The way she wears her hair and the precision with which she applies her lipstick.
 These are all signs of a character driven by order, a character who needs things to be neat and tidy for life to be comfortable.

 Changing Order into Chaos